zzhangjii/learning-library/workshops/microservices-MySQL/CloudNativeMySQL200.md

 ## Required Artifacts

 - The following lab requires an Oracle Public Cloud account that will be supplied by your instructor.
-You will need to download and install latest version of Eclipse.
+You will need to download and install latest version of Eclipse or used supplied compute VM.
 Instructions are found in the Student Guide.

 # Create Initial Static Twitter Feed Service